Animal welfare and nature conservation are very important to us

 Grüezi bag products have always been produced without chemical impregnation.
 We do not use PFC impregnation on the outer fabrics because we work with material know-how to water-repellent yet breathable material to obtain:

-- Material: The outer fabric is made of durable, recycled, and lightweight nylon.
-It feels beautifully soft, smooth, and silky against the skin.
+- Material: The outer fabric is robust, recycled, and lightweight nylon.
+It feels beautifully soft, supple, and silky against the skin.

 - The nylon is pulled over hot rollers to tighten the pores.
 This makes the fabric down-proof and impervious to clothes moths, yet remains naturally breathable without the usual plastic coating.

-- The pores of the outer material do not clog during the dyeing process.
-We use environmentally friendly BEMACID dyes from the Swiss CHT Group.
+- The pores of the outer material do not become clogged during the dyeing process.
+We primarily use the environmentally friendly BEMACID dyes from the Swiss CHT Group.

 -

-Colors: The products are with nSustainable BEMACID dyes (C2C by CHT), biologically safe, Cradle to Cradle® and bluesign® certified.
+Colors: Most products are equipped with nSustainable BEMACID dyes (C2C by CHT), biologically safe, Cradle to Cradle® and bluesign® certified.

 DEUTIM-Waldemarie CO2-Compensation